7. GNU Taler Exchange Operator Manual

 7.1.3.
 Organizational prerequisites

 Operating a GNU Taler exchange means that you are operating a payment service provider, which means that you will most likely need a bank license and/or follow applicable financial regulation.
-Exceptions may apply, especially if you are operating a regional currency or a payment system for an event with a closed user group.
+The Exchange KYC/AML Operator Manual goes into depth for how an exchange can be configured for compliance.
+Exceptions to compliance rules may apply, especially if you are operating a regional currency or a payment system for an event with a closed user group.
+If in doubt, please contact a competent lawyer in your country about the legality of operating a GNU Taler exchange.

 GNU Taler payment service providers generally need to ensure high availability and should have really good backups (synchronous replication, asynchronous remote replication, off-site backup, 24/7 monitoring, etc.).
 This manual will not cover these aspects of operating a payment service provider.